What is the profession of Cytotechnology?

 Cytotechnologist are responsible for the first microscopic evaluation of the cytologic material, determining the presence or absence of abnormal or malignant cells and providing a preliminary diagnosis in cases that warrant further evaluation by a pathologist.
 As a result of cytologic findings, physicians are often able to diagnose and treat cancer before symptoms occur or before it can be detected by other methods.

 Cytotechnology originated as a method of detecting malignant and premalignant lesions in the female genital tract (the Pap Smear).
 This discipline has since expanded to include cancer diagnosis in all body areas.
-With the advent of fine needle aspiration cytology, virtually every organ in the body is accessible to cytologic diagnosis.
+With the advent of fine needle aspiration cytology, virtually every organ and tissue in the body is accessible to cytologic diagnosis.

 Cytotechnologists must know basic human anatomy, physiology and pathology, and have an in depth knowledge of cell morphology in order to interpret varied cytology specimens accurately.
 In addition, cytotechnologists must master various specialized techniques for collecting, preparing and staining many types of cell samples.

 Cytotechnologists play an integral part in the total health care of patients.
 They must at all times, be aware that each specimen represents a patient and that accuracy in the interpretation of cellular changes resulting in the diagnostic report is essential.